 AND – retrieves results that have all the specified terms.
 So a search for apples AND oranges will only retrieve results that have apples and oranges in the results.
-It is a useful way to narrow your search. ***Be sure to use "AND" is in all caps
+It is a useful way to narrow your search. ***Be sure "AND" is in all caps.

 OR – retrieves results with at least one of the search terms.
 So a search for America OR United States will retrieve results that include either the terms America or United States or both. *** Be sure "OR" is in all caps.

 NOT – excludes any search results that includes the specified term.
 It is most useful to use NOT when trying to eliminate irrelevant results.
 So a search for Mexico NOT Mexico City will give you results related to Mexico, but will not include results about Mexico City. ***Be sure "NOT" is in all caps.

 ? - enter a question mark to perform a single character wildcard search.
 For example, type wom?n to search for records that contain the strings woman, women, and so forth.